Your browser does not support iframes.

 Adding to the importance of Mock Test, Vishal Bohra, another 100 percentiler in CAT 2017 says, “.
 I took mock tests as many as possible because that helped me in realising where exactly I stand.
 I worked hard on improving my speed also.
 Clearing basics of each subject was also an important aspect during the preparation phase.”
 It is important to identify your weak areas through mock tests and put all your focus on improving them.
 Whether you take coaching or not, practising from Test series and online Mocks will support you in securing a high percentile.
 You must ensure to get your performance analysed at after taking each test and implement the expert feedback after each test session.

-Each year, a different IIM conducts CAT and usually releases its notification in the last week of July, notifying about the test dates; which is generally conducted in the month of November.
+Each year, a different IIM conducts CAT and this year IIM Kozikhode will release the notification on July 28, notifying about the test dates; which is generally conducted in the month of November.
 CAT, a computer-based test has a dynamic exam pattern, which changes almost every year.
 Last year the CAT was taken by close to 2 lakh candidates for admissions to various management programmes of IIMs and other B-schools.
 The scores of CAT are accepted by 20 IIMs offering around 4000 seats.
 Apart from the IIMs, over 100 B-schools in India conduct their admission through CAT scores.

 If the CAT test pattern continues to be the same as last year, CAT will be a computer-based test consisting of 100 objective type questions.
 There will be three sections, Quantitative Ability (QA), Verbal and Reading Comprehension (VRC) and Data Interpretation & Logical Reasoning (DI & LR).
 While QA and VRC sections would carry 34 questions each, the DI & LR section will have 32 questions.
 There will also be some non-MCQ questions in each section.